25prabhu10/notes/docs/Concepts/AWS/AWS_Lambda.md

 ## Lambda Environment Variables

 - Environment variable = key / value pair in "String" form
-- Adjust the function behavior without updating code
+- Adjust the function behaviour without updating code
 - The environment variables are available to your code
 - Lambda Service adds its own system environment variables as well
 - Helpful to store secrets (encrypted by KMS)